Rationale behind our curriculum:

 Our curriculum is rooted in two principle aims:

 To teach our core values so that each child will be prepared for their future part in the wider world as local, national and global citizens.

 To develop in every child the behaviours to become lifelong learners, opening their eyes to possibilities, developing ambition and aspiration.

 We believe that our core values of: Being Kind, Being Collaborative, Being Independent, Being Aspirational, Being Determined, Being Inquisitive are the stepping stones to our children having successful futures and being good citizens.

-Our curriculum design reflects the diversity of the community, it is relatable and meaningful to our children and their families.
+Our curriculum design reflects the diversity of the community and oracy is at its heart.
+It is relatable and meaningful to our children and their families.
 We carefully balance the requirement for pupils to reach Age Related Expectations (ARE) in core subjects with our wider curriculum aims of providing a balanced range of enriching experiences.
 Physical and mental well-being are both valued and prioritised.

 Our curriculum is coherently sequenced with the primary aim to build knowledge.
 It is relevant, challenging and underpinned by the National curriculum.
 Our curriculum is designed to be accessible and meet the needs of ALL children.
 We have created progression documents that map core knowledge and identify what we intend children to learn, know and be able to do at each stage in their journey through primary school and beyond.
 This provides the children with the opportunity to revisit vital skills and knowledge regularly and embed this learning; therefore becoming experts.

 At Hilltop, effective teaching and learning (as outlined in our teaching and learning policy) is underpinned by:

 Organisation -teachers are prepared, systems and routines are in place, high expectations for all are set.